EricMFink/PRcasebook/Chapters/StyleTest.md

 Mrs. Togstad testified that she told Miller "everything that happened at the hospital," including the nurses' statements and conduct which had raised a question in her mind.
 She stated that she "believed" she had told Miller "about the procedure and what was undertaken, what was done, and what happened."
 She brought no records with her.
 Miller took notes and asked questions during the meeting, which lasted 45 minutes to an hour.
 At its conclusion, according to Mrs. Togstad, Miller said that "he did not think we had a legal case, however, he was going to discuss this with his partner."
 She understood that if Miller changed his mind after talking to his partner, he would call her.
 Mrs. Togstad "gave it" a few days and, since she did not hear from Miller, decided "that they had come to the conclusion that there wasn't a case."
 No fee arrangements were discussed, no medical authorizations were requested, nor was Mrs. Togstad billed for the interview.[^1]

-[^1]: (n.3 in opinion) This is a sidenote.
+[^1]: (n.3 in opinion) This is a _sidenote_.
 It replaces a numbered footnote.

 Mrs. Togstad denied that Miller had told her his firm did not have expertise in the medical malpractice field, urged her to see another attorney, or related to her that the statute of limitations for medical malpractice actions was two years.
-She did not consult another attorney until one year after she talked to Miller.\marginnote{This is a margin note.
+She did not consult another attorney until one year after she talked to Miller.\Marginnote{This is a margin note.
 It is used for commenting on the text.} Mrs. Togstad indicated that she did not confer with another attorney earlier because of her reliance on Miller's "legal advice" that they "did not have a case."

 On cross-examination, Mrs. Togstad was asked whether she went to Miller's office "to see if he would take the case of her husband."
 She replied, "Well, I guess it was to go for legal advice, what to do, where shall we go from here?
 That is what we went for."
 Again in response to defense counsel's questions, Mrs. Togstad testified as follows: